kdakan/DbMapper/README.md

 A fast mini ORM for .Net with native support for Oracle and Sql Server.

 ## Introduction
 Hi, this article introduces DBMapper, a new ORM tool I have designed and developed.
-It's coded in C#, and has been tested on Oracle 10g and up, and Sql Server 2005 and up
+It's been coded in C#, and tested on Oracle 10g and up, and Sql Server 2005 and up

 ## Main featues of DBMapper: